Step 1

 Step 5

-Render the computed structure as a navigable Semantic Terrain with four exploration modes: Terrain Map, Network View, Article View, and Entity View.
-Search is scoped to whatever context you're exploring.
-The terrain updates on its defined cadence as the live corpus grows.
+Render the computed structure as a navigable Semantic Terrain with Terrain Map, Network View, Article View, and Entity View.
+Each terrain updates on its defined cadence as the live corpus grows, producing versioned snapshots that can be compared over time.

 Instrumentation